Carrie Goldberg: Views

 In 2019, Goldberg told Ms. that technology is not "inherently harmful" but its anonymity "amplifies and perpetuates the harm instigated by abusers".
 She criticized law enforcement for failures to investigate or appreciate the seriousness of crimes with online elements.
 In an interview with The Guardian, Goldberg commented also on law schools, saying that they are not educating students properly without incorporating internet law into every course, rather than teaching it as a separate subject.

 Goldberg opposes Section 230 of the U.S. Communications Decency Act (CDA)—which exempts websites from being liable for third-party content.
 According to Goldberg, the law has broadened since its introduction in the 1990s, and the internet has dramatically increased in scope.
 She said that it was "a shamefully archaic law that drastically needs a rethink", as websites can "allow abuse to flourish" without consequence.
 She argued that the law gives no incentive for internet companies to "build basic safety features".
 Goldberg's firm campaigns for reform to Section 230; Goldberg told MIT Technology Review that she would like to see it "eradicated".
 She testified to this effect in a 2021 congressional hearing.

 Goldberg has accused the Electronic Frontier Foundation of being lobbyists for Big Tech and of protecting the online activities of harassers, stalkers and abusers.
 The EFF in turn have called her description of Section 230 an "oversimplification" and described one of Goldberg's lawsuits as "dangerous" to free speech.

 She has criticised the New York City Department of Education for failing to protect and provide care for female African-American students who were sexually assaulted at school.

 Personal life

 Goldberg enjoys running and visiting museums.

-In February 2019, Goldberg became engaged to Tor Ekeland, an attorney who has specialized in defending hackers; the pair worked together on Herrick vs. Grindr.
+She is married to First Amendment lawyer, Marc Randazza.